investigoonline/Rendersite/replit.md

 # Recent Changes

-## Description Field Character Limit Removed (October 2025)
+## Description Field Formatting Preservation (October 2025)
-- **Issue**: Content managers unable to save longer descriptions for resources and services
+- **Issue**: Content managers unable to save longer descriptions and formatting (line breaks, paragraphs) was not preserved when pasting content
+- **Solution**:
-- **Solution**: Removed all character limits from description fields across all content schemas (changed from varchar with max to text type)
+  - Removed all character limits from description fields across all content schemas
+  - Added `whitespace-pre-wrap` CSS class to all description display elements across all pages
-- **Database**: Already using `text` type in PostgreSQL (unlimited)
+- **Database**: Already using `text` type in PostgreSQL (unlimited storage)
 - **Validation**: Removed `.max()` constraints from Zod schemas
+- **Display**: Added `whitespace-pre-wrap` to preserve line breaks and formatting while allowing text wrapping
+- **Pages Updated**: Services, Resources, Home (Landing), About, Contact
-- **Impact**: Content managers can now add descriptions of any length without validation errors
+- **Impact**: Content managers can now add descriptions of any length with preserved formatting (line breaks, paragraphs)

 ## Dynamic Icon Support Fix (October 2025)
 - **Issue**: "Unknown icon name: Globe" error when using icons not in hardcoded iconMap